Poem-1 Dust of Snow, 10th-Eng

 *3. Where was the crow sitting?
 What did it shake on the poet?*

 Ans.
-A crow was sitting on a hemlock tree.
-He shook down the tree and some dust of snow fell on the poet.
-This changed his mood and he became happy.
+A crow was sitting on a hemlock tree and shook down some dust of snow on the poet.
+This suddenly changed the poet’s mood from sad to happy.

 *4. Explain the symbols used by Frost in his poem?*

 Ans.
 'Dust and Snow' is a poem written by Robert Frost.
-This is an eight lines poem where you can find some symbols such as crow, trees, snow and human being.
-The hemlock tree is a symbol of sorrow & death and snow is a symbol of joy & energy.
+This is an eight line poem where you can find some symbols such as crow, trees, snow and human beings.
+The hemlock tree is a symbol of death and snow is a symbol of joy & energy.

-5. What is the central message or "Theme" of the poem?
+5. What is the central message or "theme" of the poem ‘Dust of Snow’?

 Word-meanings